nicolasff/webdis/README.markdown

 A very simple web server providing an HTTP interface to Redis.
 It uses [hiredis](https://github.com/antirez/hiredis), [jansson](https://github.com/akheron/jansson) and libevent.

 Webdis depends on libevent-dev.
-You can install it on Ubuntu by typing `sudo apt-get install libevent-dev`.
+You can install it on Ubuntu by typing `sudo apt-get install libevent-dev` or on OS X by typing `brew install libevent`.
 <pre>
 make clean all